Pennsylvania Council on the Arts (PCA)

 - Activities for which academic credit is given.

 - Performances and exhibitions not available to the general public.

 - Benefit activities.

-Entered via the DataArts site, the PCA Funder Report collects your organization's financial and selected non-financial information for the last two years.
-This form must be completed with the most up-to-date information possible.
-When finished, download the PCA Funder Report.
-This report will be uploaded as an attachment in the Electronic Single Application (ESA).
+The PCA Financial & Activity Report is used to collect your financial and selected non-financial information for the last two years.
+This form is available for download in the Electronic Single Application (ESA) and must be completed with the most up-to-date information possible.
+When finished you will need to upload it as an attachment in ESA.

 Appeals Process: http://www.arts.pa.gov/WHAT%20WE%20DO/FUNDING/apply-for-a-grant/AOAP/Pages/Appeals.aspx#.VS6sLaPD-Ul

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.